-With this training objective, the overall training process is divided into two stages: the first training stage and the second continual learning stage.
-Algorithm \ref{alg:train} displays the first stage, where at each step, $\mathbf{x}_t$ is first obtained through the forward process defined in Eq.\ref{eq:forward}, and then clean speech $\hat{\mathbf{x}_0}_t$ is predicted by the model.
-We denote $\hat{\mathbf{x}_0}_t$ the predicted clean speech of timestep $t$. $\mu, \sigma$ are defined in Eq.\ref{eq:mu} and Eq. \ref{eq:sigma} respectively.
-We incorporate $\lambda(t) > 0$ to control the weight of loss at different timestep \cite{ho2020denoising, lu2023understanding}. $d$ measures L2 distance.
-The second stage of the training method is explained in Section \ref{sec:mft}.
+The first stage enables DDTSE to progressively learn to extract the target speech from the conditioned target speaker embedding.
+Algorithm \ref{alg:train} shows that at each step of this stage, $\mathbf{x}_t$ is obtained through the forward process defined in Eq.\ref{eq:forward}, and then the model predicts clean speech $\hat{\mathbf{x}_0}_t$.
+We denote $\hat{\mathbf{x}_0}_t$ as the predicted clean speech at the $t$th timestep. $\mu, \sigma$ are defined in Eq.\ref{eq:mu} and Eq.\ref{eq:sigma}, respectively.
+We incorporate $\lambda(t) > 0$ to control the weight of loss at different timesteps \cite{ho2020denoising, lu2023understanding}. $d$ measures L2 distance.